Experience The New River Gorge From These Gateway Towns

-Home to the New River Gorge Bridge, Fayetteville is full of small-town charm and tasty spots.
+Home to the New River Gorge Bridge, Fayetteville is full of small-town charm and tasty spots that have earned attention from major travel websites like Uproxx.
 Find comfort-food staples with a twist, like the pizzas topped with grilled street corn, at the original location of Pies & Pints.
 Try a totally unique dining experience at Cathedral Cafe, housed in a remodeled church building.
 Cathedral Café operates under the practice of doing good for the most people, serving fair-trade coffee and using locally grown ingredients when possible.
 Also be sure to make time to browse the town’s eclectic boutiques—Lost Appalachia Trading Company specializes in regional retail—or take home a bit of history from the New River Antique Mall.

 Turn-of-the-century architecture and a railroad legacy define the town of Hinton, which can be found at the southern end of the park.
 Chug into the Hinton Depot, built in 1905 and still operational three days a week when Amtrak’s Cardinal train pulls in from Washington, D.C.
 Explore a variety of locally owned shops and restaurants in the 24-block nationally registered historic district like Otter and Oak, an upscale boutique with local wares.
 A stay at The Guest House Inn on Courthouse Square places you right at the heart of the town, with bed-and-breakfast accommodations in restored vintage homes.
 Swing by the Ritz Theatre for movies, plays and live music.
 For some extra excitement, time your trip for the annual Hinton Railroad Days festival that takes place in October.